pahaya88ft/ssr2heroku/README.md

 # Removed

-Removed for the reason you know.
+pahaya88ft for the reason you know.